Heat pump dryer or condenser dryer?

 Comparing dryers

-Heat pump dryer | Condenser dryer | |
+Heat pump dryer Condenser dryer

-Better for your laundry | Yes (due to low temperature) | No (due to high temperature) |
+Better for your laundry Yes (due to low temperature) No (due to high temperature)

-Dries quickly | No | Yes |
+Dries quickly No Yes

 Energy consumption

-Heat pump dryer: very energy-efficient
+Heat pump dryer: energy-efficient from A+++

-Although a heat pump dryer is a bit more expensive, it'll save you a lot of money every year.
-With an A+++ model for 8 kilos of laundry, you can save up to € 75 in annual energy costs compared to a condenser dryer with energy label B. On average, over the entire lifespan of the appliance, you can save up to € 999 with an A+++ model.
-As an example, we use a dryer that lasts up to 12 years on average, depending on its usage.
+Though a heat pump dryer is a bit more expensive, it'll save you a lot of money every year.
+With an A+++ model for 8kg of laundry, you can save up to €115 annual energy costs compared to a condenser dryer with a B energy label.
+With an A+++ model, you can save up to €1150 on average during the lifespan of the appliance.
+This example is based on a dryer that lasts up to 10 years on average, depending on its usage.

 Condenser dryer: not energy-efficient